-FedRAMP Certification
+FedRAMP Authorization

-360 Advanced offers FedRAMP certification services, beginning with a thorough gap assessment to evaluate architecture, documentation, and policies against FedRAMP requirements.
+360 Advanced offers FedRAMP authorization services, beginning with a thorough gap assessment to evaluate architecture, documentation, and policies against FedRAMP requirements.
 We analyze data and business objectives to define an implementation roadmap tailored to the client’s needs, whether through JAB or Agency-sponsored pathways.

 We conduct independent assessments, including penetration testing, manual security control tests, and vulnerability scanning, compiling all documentation into a comprehensive Security Assessment Report (SAR) and assessment package.
 Through our expertise, we guide clients towards successful certification and enhanced security in the federal cloud computing landscape.